 Hardy geraniums die back in late autumn but should return the following year, if conditions are adequate.
 They can also be divided from a large plant, so one plant may give you babies over a period of time.

 These spreading plants may reach ultimate heights and spread of a meter over the period of three years or so.
-Some ways of adding the beauty of Geranium Rozanne to your garden include:

 - Planting as ground cover in situations where they will thrive and add value and beauty to the garden.
 Geranium Rozanne is an ideal underplanting and looks particularly good under shrubs or roses.